souvik850/souvik850/README.md

+**Project Description**
-**Project Description:** This is Microservice project with GraphQL, Node JS Express and MongoDB Atlas.
+This is Microservice project with GraphQL, Node JS Express and MongoDB Atlas.
 Customer crude operations are done in this project.
 Project is hosted in heroku.
 API URL: https://insync-api-commerce.herokuapp.com/graphql
 In case of local environment, the URL is http://localhost:4000/graphql